 Application and Recruitment Process

 Each applicant who applies for the positions shall present proof that he fulfills all pre-requisites stipulated in Article 5.
-In addition, each applicant shall sign a declaration which will include a waiver of confidentiality of information provided by the applicant or concerning the applicant which may be shared by ______ and PIBA and third parties authorized by PIBA to receive and use such information for the purposes of this Protocol.
-Each applicant will receive an application number and written confirmation from ________ that his application was received.
-The applicants can use the application number in order to receive information from ______ regarding the status of the submitted application.
+In addition, each applicant shall sign a declaration which will include a waiver of confidentiality of information provided by the applicant or concerning the applicant which may be shared by ___SESA___ and PIBA and third parties authorized by PIBA to receive and use such information for the purposes of this Protocol.
+Each applicant will receive an application number and written confirmation from ___SESA_____ that his application was received.
+The applicants can use the application number in order to receive information from ____SESA__ regarding the status of the submitted application.

-Should the applicant apply in person in _______'s offices, the applicant will submit his original documents and waiver of confidentiality, will receive basic information regarding the recruitment process and job requirements and will undergo a short interview by ____ to assess if there is no obvious impediment for his eligibility for recruitment.
+Should the applicant apply in person in ____SESA___'s offices, the applicant will submit his original documents and waiver of confidentiality, will receive basic information regarding the recruitment process and job requirements and will undergo a short interview by _SESA___ to assess if there is no obvious impediment for his eligibility for recruitment.
 Should the applicant apply online, he should undergo the above processes after____.

-After _______ has validated the authenticity of the documents submitted, and has found that the applicant fulfills all the necessary pre-requisites, _______ will send PIBA a computerized table in a format requested by PIBA containing the following information about each applicant who has successfully filed an application and received an application number: full name (divided into two columns: first name and surname), up to three (3) previous first names and up to three (3) previous surnames (if applicable), father’s and mother’s names, date of birth, gender, passport number (if applicable), national I.D.
+After __SESA_____ has validated the authenticity of the documents submitted, and has found that the applicant fulfills all the necessary pre-requisites, ___SESA____ will send PIBA a computerized table in a format requested by PIBA containing the following information about each applicant who has successfully filed an application and received an application number: full name (divided into two columns: first name and surname), up to three (3) previous first names and up to three (3) previous surnames (if applicable), father’s and mother’s names, date of birth, gender, passport number (if applicable), national I.D.
 Number, language, (hereinafter "the database").
 PIBA reserves the right to request that additional relevant information will be collected from applicants and inserted in the database.

 The details of the applicants included in the database shall be reviewed by PIBA for a prima facie check (hereinafter "name check"), that they meet PIBA’s requirements for entry into Israel, including, that they have never previously worked in Israel, do not have parents, a spouse or children currently working or residing in Israel etc. Applicants who do not meet the Israeli requirements shall be removed from the database.
-PIBA shall inform _______ of such removal and _______ shall thereafter inform the applicants of their removal.
+PIBA shall inform ___SESA____ of such removal and _____SESA__ shall thereafter inform the applicants of their removal.

 PIBA is not obliged to recruit all qualified applicants in the final database.
 Regardless of the requested number of workers and the supplied number of applicants, the maximum number of Georgian Auxiliary workers that PIBA will select, should not exceed 75% of the total number of workers listed in the final database.
 In addition, the number of selected workers shall in no case be more than the number of requested workers set out in Article ___.